 Isoyama Hiroshi: Back then, there were no tatami in this dojo.
 It was wooden flooring so projections weren't like today's where you would be thrown on the floor making "bang, bang, bang, bang" sounds on the tatami as you took ukemi.
 First of all, in O Sensei's classes, you would start gently from easy techniques and move on to more difficult ones, so I started from suwariwaza and gradually moved to hanmi handachi, and then tachiwaza.

-Guillaume Erard: I started Aikido in the group of Andre Nocquet.
-Did Nocquet visit the Iwama dojo often when he was in Japan?
+Guillaume Erard: I started Aikido in the group of André Nocquet [the first foreign uchi deshi of O Sensei, read his biography here].
+Do you have particular memories of him and did he visit the Iwama dojo often while he was in Japan?

 Isoyama Hiroshi: While I was here, I think that he came a few times, but not that often.
 I trained with him a few times when I went to the Honbu Dojo with O Sensei.
-When I was still in high school, Mr Nocquet who was really well built, but his nikyo didn't work at all on me, while mine worked just fine, so he said that there was something wrong.
+While he was here, I was still in high school, and he was really well built, but his nikyo didn't work at all on me, while mine worked just fine, so he said that there must have been something wrong.
 He was trying hard though.
 Then Kisshomaru Sensei came to tell him he wasn't doing it right and he demonstrated it on me.
 That's my memory with him.

 Guillaume Erard: When you started, the techniques were called "kajo" instead of "kyo", did they bear more resemblance with that of Daito-ryu Aiki-jujutsu?

 Isoyama Hiroshi: That's definitely true.
 When I was taught by the founder, we would use the kajo system and call it ikkajo, nikajo, sankajo, and so on.
-But when Andre Nocquet came to from France to the Honbu Dojo as an uchi deshi, we didn't have such a thing as a manual, so Kisshomaru Sensei published the first Aikido book, and in it, and in it, he didn't use ikkajo, nikajo, etc. but ikkyo, nikyo, sankyo, etc. Actually, in koryu jujutsu, both of these systems coexist.
-Kyo is written with the kanji "to teach", but I didn't know what it was at first, I was wondering how it was supposed to be written, and it's only when I read the book that I learned it.
+But when André Nocquet came to from France to the Honbu Dojo as an uchi deshi, we didn't have such a thing as a manual, so Kisshomaru Sensei published the first Aikido book, and in it, he didn't use ikkajo, nikajo, etc. but ikkyo, nikyo, sankyo, etc. Actually, in koryu jujutsu, both of these systems coexist.
+Kyo is written with the kanji 教, which means "to teach", but I didn't know what it was at first, I was wondering how it was supposed to be written, and it's only when I read the book that I learned it.
 So back then, kotegaeshi was the same, but nikyo ura was called kote mawashi.
-Now it's been changed.
+Now it's been changed. [click here to read more about the differences between kajo and kyo]

 Guillaume Erard: Why were the names changed from "kajo" to "kyo"?